|

 shops, the aging trinkets for sale are nowhere near as old as the shops themselves.
 On quiet afternoons, if you dawdle a bit,

 you might spot a flock of senior citizens, poking their way through the one town in Delaware that can make them feel young.
+It

 logically follows then that Old New Castle restaurants have embraced a quasi Colonial-era identity and catered to a crowd